-I started the Sassafras Canoe at the WoodenBoat School in Brooklin, Maine under the tutelage of boat building instructor Bill Thomas.
+I started building the Sassafras Canoe at the WoodenBoat School in Brooklin, Maine under the tutelage of CLC boat building instructor Bill Thomas.
 The Sassafras is a sewn plank kit canoe sold by Chesapeake Light Craft.
 They have a variety of canoe, kayak, and other boat kits.
 They also run classes at various locations in the US.
-WoodenBoat is an awesome place, with an ideal location, great staff, very good food (and lots of it), and simple clean accommodations for those boarding on site (which I'd thoroughly recommend).
+WoodenBoat School is an awesome place, with an ideal location, great staff, very good food (and lots of it), and simple clean accommodations for those boarding on site (which I'd thoroughly recommend).
 We sewed up the planks, clamped them at each end, then flipped them over and glued the seams.
 We got the rails on and the bulkheads in too.
 The rest has to be done at home.

 Sassafras Canoe Specifications:

 Length: 13 feet 9 inches (Chesapeake Light Craft no longer makes this size Sassafras)